oisdk/site/posts/2018-06-30-probability-5-ways.markdown

 # The Classic

-As presented in the paper, the simple and elegant formulation of probability distributions looks like this:
+As presented in the paper, a simple and elegant formulation of probability distributions looks like this:

 ```haskell